auriium2/shiv/readme.md

   - write ``Shiv shiv = Shiv.provide(new YourModuleHere())``
   - call ``Otherthing other = shiv.build().get(Otherthing.class)``

-## Don't use this.
+## Probably, don't use this.
-i made this for my robotics team in a week

-## Gradle
+i made this for my robotics team some time ago as a proof of concept, as well as to avoid having to teach a full dependency injection framework like Google Guice and all of it's annotations.
+Nowadays, more modern alternatives such as Google's [Dagger2](https://github.com/google/dagger) framework seems to implement compile time generation (Although I believe it still uses some reflection and the jakarta standard annotations), so you should probably use the library with a nonzero maintainer count, haha

+## I still want to use this
+don't say I didn't warn you...
 ```
  maven {
     url "https://repo.superyuuki.com/releases"